 The children and Lir were devastated.
 Aoibh’s father Bov the Red saw how unhappy the family and wanting to keep Lir happy sent Aoibh’s sister Aoife to look after the children.
 At first Aoife loved Lir’s children but it was not long before she grew jealous of all the attention and love they were getting from their father Lir and Bov the Red.
 After a while this jealousy turned to hatred and the evil Aoife decided she had to get rid of the children so that her husband and father would only love her.

-However Aoife was evil and jealous of the children and their love for each other and their father so she used her magic to transform them into swans.
-They were banished to spend 300 years on Lough Derravaragh, 300 years on the Sea of Moyle and 300 years on Inis Glora.
+One day she told the children they were going to visit their grandfather Bov the Red.
+On the way she stopped at Lough Derravaragh and told the children to go into the water to bathe.
+It was here that Aoife used her magic to cast a spell transforming them into swans.
+They pleaded with her to change them back but instead Aoife gave them the gift of music and speech.
+She said they would be swans for 900 years and banished them to spend 300 years on Lough Derravaragh, 300 years on the Sea of Moyle and 300 years on Inis Glora.
 All they were left with were their beautiful singing voices and people would come from far and wide to hear them sing.

 They stayed together for the 900 years and the spell was eventually broken when a church bell rang out at the Monastery on Inis Gluaire, where a priest blessed them.
 Sadly as they were now so old they died to join their parents in heaven and were buried all together in the one grave.

 Inspiring Irish Jewelry